QuentinRa/blog.quentinra.dev/info/linux/scripts/index.md

 done
 ```

-which can be enhanced by doing the redirection at the end
+which can be enhanced by doing the redirection at the end, meaning that every output <small>(every echo...)</small> will be redirected to `toto.txt`.

 ```bash
 while read line; do